kamzolov-opt/kamzolov-opt.github.io/content/authors/admin/_index.md

 ## About Me

-I am a researcher, working on optimization methods, machine learning and different applications.
+I am a researcher working on optimization methods, machine learning, and various applications.
 The main focus of the research is implementable second-order, higher-order, and Quasi-Newton methods for convex and non-convex optimization.
 Also, I am interested in adaptive stochastic methods, distributed optimization, federated learning, and various applications.

 Currently, I am on the job market.
 I am looking for an assistant professor, researcher and postdoc positions.
 Also, I am interested in some research visits and collaboration.